 \section{Conclusion}

-We introduced an inference-time adaptation framework for offline RL inspired by model predictive control, in which a pre-trained policy is refined online using the current state and a learned differentiable world model.
-Our key design is a Diffusion World Model pipeline that supports end-to-end gradient computation through imagined rollouts, enabling direct optimization of policy parameters at inference time using a finite-horizon surrogate objective built from predicted rewards and a terminal value function.
-Empirically, this inference-time optimization yields consistent gains over strong offline RL baselines across D4RL continuous-control benchmarks, including Gym MuJoCo tasks and AntMaze.
+We introduced an inference-time adaptation framework for offline RL that refines a pretrained policy on the fly using the current state and a learned differentiable world model.
+The core design is a Differentiable World Model pipeline that supports end-to-end gradient computation through imagined finite-horizon rollouts, enabling direct optimization of policy parameters at deployment via a surrogate objective combining predicted rewards and a terminal critic.
+Our diffusion instantiation, $\DiffMPC$, yields consistent gains over strong offline RL baselines across D4RL Gym MuJoCo and AntMaze.
+Recognizing that iterative diffusion sampling is the dominant inference-time cost, we proposed $\FlowMPC$, a one-step MeanFlow variant trained under a policy-tilted objective, which recovers most of the gains at a fraction of the wall-clock cost.
+Together, these results show that inference-time computation, properly amortized, is a practical lever for offline RL.
+Promising directions for future work include trajectory-level generative world models that produce finite-horizon futures in a single pass, evaluations using generative policies (eg. Flow Q-Learning \citep{park2025flow}), and offline-to-online extensions with periodic world-model updates to improve robustness under distribution shift.